No matter the focus of your home services business, your number one concern should always be your clients.

 Not only does this level of automation improve the pace and accuracy of your operations, but it also produces the added benefit of providing customers with a better overall experience.

+It makes sense to have a business tool that helps consolidate the various ways you communicate and interact with current and potential customers.
 A CRM puts all of these communication points in a single spot.
-When centralized, it's easier for your team to review past engagement, capture new interactions, and work with clients in real time.
+When centralized, it’s easier for your team to review past engagement, capture new interactions, and work with clients in real-time.

 A CRM doesn’t stop there though.
 For your company to truly be successful, it must engage customers where they spend the majority of their time, and today that means social media.